-The lack of working-class writers, performers and musicians is the focus of an on-going Parliamentary inquiry, launched on Monday 26 November 2018), by the Performers’ Alliance All-Party Parliamentary Group.
+The lack of working-class writers, performers and musicians was the focus of a Parliamentary inquiry, launched on Monday 26 November 2018, by the Performers’ Alliance All-Party Parliamentary Group.

-Speaking at the inquiry launch WGGB Deputy Co-Chair Lisa Holdsworth (pictured above) highlighted the realities of being a freelance screenwriter, from not knowing how to do your taxes to the isolation and fear of working on your own.
+Speaking at the inquiry launch WGGB Chair Lisa Holdsworth (pictured above) highlighted the realities of being a freelance screenwriter, from not knowing how to do your taxes to the isolation and fear of working on your own.

-Breaking the Class Ceiling in the Arts: An inquiry into the decline of social mobility in the creative sector will gather oral and written evidence, investigate the barriers that are faced by those from lower socioeconomic backgrounds, review current social diversity initiatives and scrutinise best practice from across the industry to identify practical action that can be taken by policy makers and others to effect change.
+Breaking the Class Ceiling in the Arts: An inquiry into the decline of social mobility in the creative sector gathered oral and written evidence, investigated the barriers that are faced by those from lower socioeconomic backgrounds, reviewed current social diversity initiatives and scrutinised best practice from across the industry to identify practical action that could be taken by policy makers and others to effect change.

-It aims to build on, bring to wider attention and help to propel the growing body of work undertaken on the issue so far, such as this year’s Panic!
+It aimed to build on, bring to wider attention and help to propel the growing body of work undertaken on the issue so far, such as Panic!
 Social Class, Taste and Inequalities in the Creative Industries.
-It will also review what has been achieved since Tracy Brabin MP and Gloria De Piero MP’s Acting Up report last year.
+It also set out to review what has been achieved since Shadow Culture Secretary Tracy Brabin MP and Gloria De Piero MP’s Acting Up report.

-A dedicated session later this year will focus on careers in writing, and barriers to success including access to networks, financial support, the problem of London-centricity, and the growing expectation that writers should do significant development work for free.
+A dedicated session in 2019 focussed on careers in writing, and barriers to success including access to networks, financial support, the problem of London-centricity, and the growing expectation that writers should do significant development work for free.

 Tracy Brabin MP has stated that the inquiry is determined to “reach out” and “dig deeper” by working across the political spectrum to tackle these difficulties.